09 Mar Sudden Unexpected Death in Epilepsy (SUDEP): Hope and Fear

 If despite following these recommendations, seizure control is not achieved, surgery for epilepsy should be considered.

 At Advanced Neurosurgery Associates (ANA), we are vastly experienced in this area.
 In fact, Dr. Arno Fried has performed over 500 successful epilepsy surgeries.
-At ANA, we welcome any inquiries regarding epilepsy or other neurosurgery conditions.
+At ANA, we welcome any inquiries regarding adult or pediatric epilepsy, or other neurosurgery conditions.